What are T Levels - and how will they help my teen go to university or get a job?

 T Level courses consist of the following:

-an industry placement in their chosen industry area (approximately 45 days), which might be offered as day release or as a concentrated block;
+an industry placement of approximately 45 days, which might be offered as day release or as a concentrated block

-a minimum standard in English and maths (if this had not already been achieved).
+a minimum standard in English and maths, if not already achieved

-Students receive a nationally recognised grade and a breakdown of their achievements on the course, including how they did on their work placement.
-If they don’t pass all elements of their T Level, they’ll receive a T Level statement of achievement outlining what has been completed.
+Students receive a nationally recognised grade and a breakdown of their achievements, including how they did on their work placement.
+If they don't pass all elements, they'll receive a T Level statement of achievement outlining what has been completed.

 How will my child be graded?

-Your child will need to pass all the elements of their T Level to receive a nationally recognised certificate displaying their overall grade and a breakdown of what they have achieved on the course.
+Your child needs to pass all the elements of their T Level to receive a nationally recognised certificate showing their overall grade and a breakdown of what they achieved.

 The T Level certificate will display:

-grades / details showing that the minimum requirements for maths and English have been met (level 2 minimum); and
+grades showing the minimum requirements for maths and English have been met (level 2 minimum)

 confirmation that the industry placement has been completed to a minimum standard

-If your teen does not pass all elements of their T Level, a T Level statement of achievement outlining the elements that have been completed will be provided instead.
+If your teen does not pass all elements of their T Level, a T Level statement of achievement outlining the elements completed will be provided instead.

-Can my child apply to university after completing their T Level?
+Can my child apply to university after a T Level?

-144 - Distinction (equivalent to AAA at A level)
+144 points – Distinction (equivalent to AAA at A level)

-120 - Merit (equivalent to BBB at A level)
+120 points – Merit (equivalent to BBB at A level)

-96 - Pass - C or above on the core (equivalent to CCC at A level)
+96 points – Pass, C or above on the core (equivalent to CCC at A level)

-72 - Pass - D or E grade on the core (equivalent to DDD at A level)
+72 points – Pass, D or E on the core (equivalent to DDD at A level)

 How could taking a T Level help my teen?

-T Levels broaden the study choices for 16 years olds.
-They can offer a clear path to employment although, should your teen start the course and realise that industry or specialism it is not for them, there are still plenty of options for them to continue higher education or get work in a different industry once the T Level is complete.
-T Levels are ideal for students who enjoy learning through practical experience and real-life situations.
+T Levels broaden the study choices for 16 year olds and offer a clear path to employment.
+Should your teen start a course and realise the industry or specialism isn't for them, there are still plenty of options to continue in higher education or find work in a different industry once the T Level is complete.
+They're ideal for students who enjoy learning through practical, real-life situations.

 Qualifications needed to take T Levels

-Individual courses need to be checked, but generally students need 5 GCSEs (graded 9-4) including English and maths.
+Individual courses should be checked, but generally students need 5 GCSEs (graded 9–4), including English and maths.

-For teens that don’t have the necessary skills to go straight to T Level, they can take the T Level Foundation Year – a one year course after GCSE to prepare them for the subject they would like to study.
+Teens who don't yet have the skills to go straight to a T Level can take the T Level Foundation Year, a one-year course after GCSE to prepare them for the subject they'd like to study.
+This course is likely to be revised and renamed during the 2027/2028 academic year, but the objectives will remain similar.

 Where can my teen study T Levels?

 T Levels are currently only available in England.
-They are mostly offered by colleges because of the technical nature of the studies and extra equipment needed.
-It’s worth remembering that whilst colleges are specialists in providing education tailored to sixth formers, students do needs to be comfortable with independent study to benefit from what’s on offer (unlike schools, where guided learning is more usual, even in sixth form).
+They're mostly offered by colleges because of the technical nature of the studies and the extra equipment needed.
+It's worth remembering that while colleges specialise in education tailored to sixth formers, students do need to be comfortable with independent study to benefit, unlike schools, where guided learning is more usual even in sixth form.

 Summary

-T Levels are an exciting option for sixth form education that provide a recognised qualification tailored to industry needs and skills.
-It’s a great choice for students that want to learn practical skills relevant to certain jobs, regardless of whether they want to go on to study for a degree, take alternative further education or go straight into the workplace after sixth form.
+T Levels are an exciting option for sixth form education, giving a recognised qualification tailored to industry needs and skills.
+They're a great choice for students who want to learn practical skills relevant to certain jobs, whether they go on to a degree, take alternative further education, or go straight into work after sixth form.

 For more information, check out the following: